 Remember this scene, in which a simple flick of the light switch ended up destroying much of the room?

-The house was owned by Olympic gold medalist Eric Ridder when the movie was filmed here, but it later fell into disrepair.
+The house was owned by Olympic gold medalist Eric Ridder when the movie was filmed here.

-Here’s how the back of the house looked in the movie (a miniature model was used for some scenes):
+The back of the house in the movie (below):

 The Money Pit was loosely based on the classic Mr. Blandings Builds His Dream House: